 Once you have transferred, any benefits provided by the Pension Protection Fund are lost.
 The Pension Protection Fund is a scheme that acts as a backup to support you if your employer’s scheme should fail.

 This article by The Telegraph highlights the potential benefits final salary schemes can have.

-If you are thinking about transferring out of a final salary pension scheme, it is worth turning to a pension transfer specialist or the Pension Regulator for advice to aid you in your decision.
-Of course, here at UK Care Guide we are more than willing to help with queries and direct you to useful sources.
+If you are thinking about transferring out of a pension scheme, it is worth turning to a pension transfer specialist for financial advice to aid you in your investment decision.
+Of course, here at UK Care Guide, we are more than willing to help with queries and direct you to useful sources.

-A professional financial advisor can also aid in finding secure investments with low risk, should you opt to transfer out of your pension scheme.
+Professional financial advice can also help you in finding secure investments with low risk, should you opt to transfer out of your pension scheme.

 These days, there are many sources on the internet that can calculate whether or not the cash equivalent transfer value is representative of good value and whether or not transferring is a sensible option.

 That said, it is not a requirement to know your cash equivalent transfer value at hand when calculating, and an estimate can be generated using the annual pension income you should receive.

 This Final Salary Pension Transfer Calculator is able to provide a valuation of your pension.